j-piasecki/react-native-gesture-handler/docs/docs/api2/long-press-gesture.md

 ### `duration`

-Duration of the long press (time since the start of the event), expressed in milliseconds.
+Duration of the long press (time since the start of the gesture), expressed in milliseconds.

 <BaseEventData />